links2design/artists/README.md

 ## Setup

 To get started, simply clone this repository and run `npm` to install dependencies.
-We will go over some basic configuration steps.
+You may need to go over some basic configuration steps.

 ```
 # Clone the repository